operator-playground-io/kubeapps-bitnami-helm-chart-tile/cover.md

 ### Overview

-Kubeapps is a web-based UI for deploying and managing applications in Kubernetes clusters.
+Kubeapps is a web application designed for deploying and managing applications in Kubernetes clusters.
 Unlike the Kubernetes dashboard, Kubeapps provides a central location for your applications and their full life-cycle.
+Using it, your cluster users can deploy applications packaged as Helm charts directly from their browsers.

 ### Kubeapps Kubeapps Bitnami Helm Chart's features are as follows: